John 9:25 “He answered, “Whether He is a sinner I do not know. There is one thing I do know: I was blind, but now I see!”

 1 Corinthians 2:14 “The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit.”

-The spiritual senses that we see manifest in people of faith are not inherent but they are God given.
-There is a spiritual desire for depth and meaning that I believe everyone yearns for in some form or another, the problem lies in where people seek it out.
-If someone seeks out a greater understanding of the spiritual through a local medium, they might have an experience that seems other-worldly but it will be from the forces of darkness.
+The ability to see the things of God is made manifest to believers in Christ because they have been given by the Spirit of God.
+There is a desire for depth and meaning that I believe everyone yearns for in some way or another, the problem lies in where people seek it out.
+If someone seeks out a greater understanding of the spiritual through a local medium, they might have an experience that seems otherworldly but it will lead them into darkness.
 There are all kinds of demonic charlatans who pose as good and noble and yet there is an undercurrent of evil masking as the light.
-These imposters will tell you what you want to hear that they might gain your allegiance, hoping to entrap you in a pattern that keeps you just satisfied enough to scratch that spiritual itch that never seems to be fulfilled.
+These imposters will tell you what you want to hear so they might gain your allegiance, hoping to entrap you in patterns that keep you satisfied long enough to scratch that spiritual itch yet never to be fulfilled.

-The gifts that God gives are spiritual in nature and they are good and perfect.
-The desire for spiritual fulfillment is shaped exactly like the Spirit of God who fills this emptiness in you.
-Yes, He can increase your riches, lead you into a career, or heal your diseases but those are all temporal things.
-The desire to live in pleasure or comfort are ones that He supplies as we seek out the much greater gifts He has reserved for those who seek them.
+The gifts that God gives are good and perfect because they come from Him.
+The need for spiritual fulfillment is only satisfied by the presence of God who fills the emptiness people hunger for.
+Yes, the Lord can increase riches, lead people in life, or heal diseases but those are all temporal things.
+The desire to live in comfort is human nature, but God supplies our needs as we seek Him, we find the greater gifts He has reserved for those who choose to live wisely.

 Matthew 7:11 “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!”

 When I was in college, I used to frequently go up on a local mountain.
-I got married a year out of high school and so I was commuting to school every day and had to find time between classes to study….the mountain was a quiet location where few people resided.
+I was commuting to school every day and had to find time between classes to study….the mountain was a quiet location where few people resided.

 I found a trail just outside of town that I could pack my books up to and at the top of the hill was a bench that overlooked the city below.
 Nearby was a signpost that described the local mountains which were visible from that position and the quietness and solitude helped me stay focused.
 I remember looking down on the city below, the cars and people seemed so small and insignificant.
 I remember thinking to myself, “how can all that mess create so much stress in my life?”